cyrildewit/eloquent-viewable/README.md

 ## Credits

+* **Cyril de Wit** - _Initial work_ - [cyrildewit](https://github.com/cyrildewit)

+See also the list of [contributors](https://github.com/cyrildewit/eloquent-viewable/graphs/contributors) who participated in this project.

 * [Cyril de Wit](https://github.com/cyrildewit)
 * [All Contributors](../../contributors)

 ## License

-GNU General Public License v3.0
+This project is licensed under the GNU General Public license v3.0 - see the [COPYING](COPYING) file for details.

-See [COPYING](COPYING) for more information.